-Cannabidiol or CBD is a popular natural remedy for various health conditions.
-It's one of the major cannabinoids derived from the cannabis plant – the others being the famous tetrahydrocannabinol (THC) and cannabinol (CBN).
+Cannabidiol (CBD) is one of the major cannabinoids derived from the cannabis plant – the others being the famous tetrahydrocannabinol (THC) and cannabinol (CBN).

 Researchers are hard at work searching for hard evidence to prove (or disapprove) the myriad of beneficial properties CBD is believed to have.
 Thus far, an expanding body of studies suggests that this non-intoxicating cannabis compound may just be the elixir of health and wellness.

-Most of these studies have yielded promising results in favor of CBD's anti-inflammatory, antioxidant, pain- and anxiety-relieving properties.
+Most of these studies have yielded promising results in favor of CBD's anti-inflammatory, antioxidant, and pain and anxiety-relieving properties.
 Some have been conclusive enough that an FDA-approved CBD-based drug called Epidiolex/Sativex is now used in treating a rare type of epilepsy called Lennox-Gastaut syndrome.

 With so much going for CBD, it's only natural that sooner or later, people will want to know if it can help with shin splints.